joaodiaslobo/datajet/README.md

 ![DataJet](.github/assets/datajet.png)

-Implementation of a database of travel records, such as flights, reservations and users in C using [GLib](https://docs.gtk.org/glib/)!
+Implementation of a database of travel records, such as flights, reservations and users in C, using [GLib](https://docs.gtk.org/glib/)!
 Developed as a project for the IT Laboratories III (Laboratórios de Informática III) class, part of the second year's curriculum of the Software Engineering bachelor's degree at University of Minho.

 This project obtained a final grade of **19/20** 💎

 ![screenshot](.github/assets/screenshot.png)

-The main goal of the project was to implement object-oriented programming principles, such as encapsulation and modularity while also developing efficient data structures for fast, performant database querying.
+The main goal of the project was to implement object-oriented programming principles, such as encapsulation and modularity, while also developing efficient data structures for fast, performant database querying.

 The project has two modes: **batch**, where the program receives the dataset path and an input file with a list of command queries to be executed; and **interactive**, a GUI-based database querying application.